-Re-install the filter in reverse order, be sure the replacement filter is fully seated in to the air box housing and the lid is properly installed prior to tightening the retaining bolts.
+Re-install the filter in reverse order.
+Be sure the replacement filter is fully seated in the air box housing and the lid is properly installed prior to tightening the retaining bolts.

-A DIRTY OR CLOGGED AIR FILTER CAN REDUCE THE PERFORMANCE OF YOUR ENGINE AND POSSIBLY DAMAGE INTERNAL ENGINE PARTS.
+A DIRTY OR CLOGGED AIR FILTER CAN REDUCE THE PERFORMANCE OF YOU ENGINE AND POSSIBLY DAMAGE INTERAL ENGINE PARTS.